chainwayxyz/clementine-cli/docs/deposit.md

 Before starting a deposit, ensure you have:
 - A Citrea address (Ethereum format)
-- A recovery taproot address from your Clementine wallet
+- [A recovery taproot addrews](wallet.md) from your Clementine wallet
 - Access to a Bitcoin wallet or node for sending funds
 - Sufficient Bitcoin for the deposit